Salesforce Source Code Management with Visual Studio Code, Git and GitHub2022-07-25

 Salesforce made an easy to manage Salesforce source code with Visual Studio Code and GitHub by providing necessary extensions in the Visual Studio Code and Salesforce CLI which helps you to do manage whole process more easily.
 Here, we discussed about how source code can be retrieved and deployed to Salesforce orgs as well as to Git and GitHub.

-To start with the Salesforce Source Code Management with Visual Studio Code and GitHub, we need to have certain software installed in our systems.
+To start with the Salesforce Source Code repository Management with version controls like Visual Studio Code and GitHub, we need to have certain software installed in our systems.

-Salesforce CLI is a command line interface and helps you to run commands for Salesforce org and work with the metadata and files locally in your system which are retrived from Salesforce org.
-To install Salesforce CLI go through the following link https://developer.salesforce.com/tools/sfdxcli and select the prefered OS, download it and install.
+Salesforce CLIm : is a command line interface and helps you to run commands for Salesforce org and work with the metadata and files locally in your system which are retrived from Salesforce org.
+To install Salesforce CLI go through the following link https://developer.salesforce.com/tools/sfdxcliand select the prefered OS, download it and install.

 Install Salesforce Extensions for Visual Studio Code

 Extensions contain everything that needed for developing Salesforce applications using Visual Studio Code.
 Go throughhttps://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode and follow the instructions to install Extensions.
 Once the extensions are installed, Reload Visual Studio Code to finish installation.